-Why 'Opposites Attract' Doesn't Work For These 4 Topics
+Why 'Opposites Attract' Is Basically A Myth When It Comes To These 4 Topics

 When you first fall in love, you're usually not thinking about all the variables of your personalities and backgrounds that come into play.